50 Best Foods for Women

 Cramps, mood swings, bloating, and persistent fatigue due to a lack of sleep are just a few of the symptoms every woman will go through during menopause—and they’re not much fun.
 Studies link the debilitating symptoms of menopause to the decline in levels of estrogen as your ovaries stop producing hormones.
 These foods have been found to lessen some of these severe symptoms to help you age gracefully.

 Sheila Kingsbury, N.D., chair of the Botanical Medicine Department at Bastyr University explains, “Sage has been passed down from generation to generation in Western herbal tradition as the sure-fire cure for hot flashes.”
-And now, one of the first clinical trials to test this ancient method published results in the journal, Advances in Therapy, confirming that treating menopausal women with a once-daily tablet of fresh sage leaves for 8 weeks significantly decreases the average number of mild hot flushes by 46% and very severe flushes by 100%.
+One of the first clinical trials to test this ancient method published results in the journal, Advances in Therapy, confirming that treating menopausal women with a once-daily tablet of fresh sage leaves for 8 weeks significantly decreases the average number of mild hot flushes by 46 percent and very severe flushes by 100 percent.
 “Sage was also used in Native American cultures to clear negative energy so it may help ease some of the irrational fears that can cycle through your head during menopause,” says herbalist Margi Flint, author of The Practicing Herbalist.

 Yes, your favorite dip is actually a functional food!
 Many women suffer from the inability to fall asleep as they go through menopause, and one thing that can help you get some ZZZs is a couple spoonfuls of guac.
 (But keep it to just one or two—guac is also high in fats, which will take your body longer to digest, keeping your body working late rather than snoozing.)
 That’s because avocados are a rich source of the muscle-relaxing mineral magnesium.
 In a study in the Journal of Research and Medical Sciences, magnesium had a positive effect on the quality of sleep in older adults with insomnia by extending the time they spent sleeping in bed.
 Avocados also contain tryptophan, the precursor to calming and sleep-regulating hormones serotonin and melatonin.
 Read up on these 30 Best and Worst Foods For Sleep for more foods to nosh on—or to avoid—to stop counting sheep.